AH3laly/ProDocs/README.md

 - Require email verification for newly registered users (True or False)
 - Allow Password Reset (True or False)
 - Invalid Password Lockout time (Number of Minutes).
--

-# User Story:
-- Create users (Invitation through Email)
-- Create Projects
-- Create Story (Project contain one or more Stories)
-- Create Articles (Story contain one or more articles)
-- We use Markdown Editor to create article content
-- Assign Users to Project

 ## Article Available Tags:
 - link